Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 Venus Beach, Romania

-Part of the set of resorts with their names coming from the Greek gods, Venus is the place that grew the most (out of the bunch, at least) in recent years.
+Part of the set of resorts with their names coming from the Greek gods, Venus is the place that grew the most in recent years.
 It’s still not as popular as others and not as party-oriented, so better for relaxing.

 You can basically walk on the beach to nearby Saturn to the South or Cap Aurora to the North and not really know that you’re not in Venus anymore… but that’s exactly part of the charm.